Orange Cassidy: All Elite Wrestling (2019–present)

+Rise to prominence (2019–2022)

 On May 25, 2019, Cassidy made his debut for All Elite Wrestling (AEW), during their inaugural event Double or Nothing, where he entered the Casino Battle Royale late and confronted Tommy Dreamer, before Dreamer threw him out.
 On August 12, it was announced that Cassidy had signed a contract with AEW.
 On August 31, at All Out, Cassidy returned and aligned himself with Best Friends (Chuck Taylor and Trent), after saving them from an attack by The Dark Order (Stu Grayson and Evil Uno).
 Cassidy wrestled his debut match for AEW on the October 30 episode of Dynamite, teaming with Best Friends for a victory over Q. T. Marshall, Alex Reynolds and John Silver in a six-man tag team match.

 Cassidy started his first rivalry in AEW with Pac in February 2020, after Cassidy interrupted Pac while he was being interviewed.
 On February 29, at Revolution, Cassidy was defeated by Pac.
 Cassidy's performance in the match was praised by critics.
 On May 23, at Double or Nothing, Cassidy participated in the Casino Ladder Match, but the match was won by Brian Cage.
 Cassidy next began a feud with Chris Jericho, and was defeated by Jericho during the second night of Fyter Fest on July 8.
 Cassidy won a rematch on the August 12 episode of Dynamite, and was challenged by Jericho to a Mimosa Mayhem match for All Out, which Cassidy also won.
 Across September and October, Cassidy challenged for the AEW TNT Championship, but was unsuccessful on each occasion.
 On November 7, at Full Gear, Cassidy defeated John Silver.